ghiscoding/excel-builder-vanilla/README.md

 [![npm](https://img.shields.io/npm/v/excel-builder-vanilla.svg?logo=npm&logoColor=fff&label=npm)](https://www.npmjs.com/package/excel-builder-vanilla)
 [![Actions Status](https://github.com/ghiscoding/excel-builder-vanilla/actions/workflows/main.yml/badge.svg)](https://github.com/ghiscoding/excel-builder-vanilla/actions)

-## Live Demo

-We also have a new [**Live demo**](https://ghiscoding.github.io/excel-builder-vanilla/) for displaying all available options/methods.
-You can also take a look at the "[Used by](#used-by)" section below to see real world applications taking advantage of this library.

 ## Documentation

 📘 [Documentation](https://ghiscoding.gitbook.io/excel-builder-vanilla/) website powered by GitBook

 ## Description

+This lib allows you to build and write an Excel file dynamically, it does **not** include any reader capabilities.

+## Live Demo

+Visit the [**Live demo**](https://ghiscoding.github.io/excel-builder-vanilla/) to get started and see all available options and methods that the library offers.<br>
+You can also take a look at the "[Used by](#used-by)" section below to see real world applications taking advantage of this library.

+## Project History
 Excel-Builder-Vanilla is a fork of the popular [excel-builder.js](https://github.com/stephenliberty/excel-builder.js) project (thanks to @stephenliberty for this great library).
+The main goal in creating this fork was to modernize the project by removing dependencies that are no longer necessary and replace JSZip by `fflate` which provides an ESM build giving us Tree Shaking.
+Also, the other goal was to provide an ESM bundle to slowly get away from CommonJS (CJS bundle is offered but we strongly suggest you migrate to the ESM approach)

+The modernization steps:
+- migrate to TypeScript (giving us Types `d.ts`)
+- drop `Q` dependency (we simply use native `Promise`)
-This fork was based on its latest known version and the main goal was to modernize the project.
-We migrated the project to TypeScript, dropped the `Q` and `Lodash` dependencies (we now use native code) and finally replaced `JSZip` dependency with [`fflate`](https://github.com/101arrowz/fflate) which has an ESM build with Tree Shaking and also offers better performance.
+- drop `Lodash` dependency (we now use native JS code)
+- replace `JSZip` dependency with [`fflate`](https://github.com/101arrowz/fflate) which has an ESM build offers better performance.

-This lib allows you to build and write an Excel file dynamically, it does **not** include any reader capability.

-To get started take a look at the [Live demo](https://ghiscoding.github.io/excel-builder-vanilla/) for all available options and methods that the library offers.
+This modernization should also provide a huge decrease in the final build size and possibly offer better performance 🚀

 ## Installation